rabevers/vim/README.md

 use git submodule update --init to initialize the vundle package

+When checking out, checkout to the .vim directory
+Open vim and execute :PluginInstall [see the vundle docs](https://github.com/VundleVim/Vundle.vim)

 Todo
 ===
 - Search project tree for strings in files